itz63c/YoloYachtCoin/INSTALL.md

-Building Wsbcoin
+Building YYCcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Wsbcoin Core reference implementation of Wsbcoin.
+See doc/build-*.md for instructions on building the various elements of the YYCcoin Core reference implementation of YYCcoin.